HUIXIN-TW/NotionSyncGCal/README.md

 ## What you will need to get started

-- google account
+- Google account
 - Notion account
-- github account (optional)
+- GitHub account (optional)
 - python3 (or Docker)

 ## Current Capabilities: